 Let’s say a husband has pseudoexfoliation in his right eye and his wife develops the same.
-They aren’t blood relatives, but the disease manifests itself in both people.
+They aren’t blooded relatives, but the disease manifests itself in both people.
 They’ve just lived in close contact for a long time.

 Is it a “pseudoexfoliation pseudoinfection”?

 Maybe not pseudo, because it’s still possible that it’s caused by a virus; we just don’t know.
 Take, for example, stomach cancer.
 It is the #1 killer in Japan, so the government requires mandatory testing.
 But Japanese that have come to the United States are at a much lower risk.
-Even Japanese that have lived here for a long time and move back to Japan are at a lower risk.
+Even Japanese that have lived here for a long time and moved back to Japan are at a lower risk.
 It isn’t the food, because they eat mostly the same here.

 (to be continued)